 Finding a good place to live requires looking at many different factors.
 For advice on the selection process and how states can make themselves a more attractive place to live, we turned to a panel of experts.
 You can click on the experts below to read their bios and responses to the following key questions:

-- What steps should a person take to determine if an area is right for them to move to?
+- What steps should a person take to determine if an area is the right place to move to?

 - What are the most important financial factors to consider when deciding where to live?